NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - The card has specific margins, padding, and colors, but does not break onto a new line.

 ## 12. **Inline-Block Container**
-Lets add margin and alignment configurations to our `inline-block-container` class elements.
+Lets add margin and alignment configurations to your `inline-block-container` class elements.

-- [ ] Add this CSS code to our `styles.css` file.
+- [ ] Add this CSS code to your `styles.css` file.

 ```css
 .inline-block-container {